2019 Hartwell Individual Biomedical Research Awards

 - Soojung Claire Hur, Ph.D., Assistant Professor Mechanical Engineering, Johns Hopkins University for a Microfluidic Platform to Isolate and Load Exosomes with Therapeutic Molecules

 Each year The Hartwell Foundation invites a limited number of institutions in the United States to hold an internal open competition to nominate candidates from their faculty who are involved in early-stage, innovative, and cutting-edge biomedical research that has not yet qualified for significant funding from outside sources and with the potential to benefit children of the United States.
-In the 2019 competition, 17 institutions were invited to participate.
-Based upon the Nominees submitted, the Foundation selected 12 researchers from eleven different institutions to receive a Hartwell Individual Biomedical Research Award.
+In the 2019 competition, 16 institutions participated in the competition and 11 researchers from ten different institutions received a Hartwell Individual Biomedical Research Award.
 Notably, Johns Hopkins received two Individual Awards.

 "The 2019 competition was once again very competitive, with diversity in strategic innovation and translational research that offers the potential to impact directly healthcare outcomes to benefit children.
 Nominees who received an award leveraged internal support and guidance from their participating institution, as well as the experience of previous Hartwell Investigators," said Fred Dombrose, President of The Hartwell Foundation.